QUEST FOR THE LOST QUARTET

 Acclaimed for democratizing chamber music in North America

-Had a female leader: Antoinette Zoellner was first violin
+Female leader: Antoinette Zoellner was first violin

 Established the Zoellner Conservatory of Music in Los Angeles in 1922